-So then the question becomes: when is the best time to brand or rebrand your business?
+So then the question becomes: when is the best time to visually brand or rebrand your business?

-The truth is that you want to brand your business early on but you need to develop your brand strategy first (either by yourself or with a strategist) while keeping the visual component simple until you’re ready to invest (with time and money) in a designer to help support your business.
+The truth is that you want to brand your business early on but you need to develop your brand strategy first (either by yourself or with a strategist) while keeping the visual component simple until you’re ready to invest (with time and money) in a strategic designer to help support your business.
 Basically you want to DIY your brand design in the beginning so that you can focus on building a strong strategy that will support the growth of your brand.

-In order to help you pinpoint when that might be for your business, I put together a list of the top 5 reasons why you might need to brand (or rebrand) your business:
+In order to help you pinpoint when that might be for your business, I put together a list of the top 5 reasons why you might need to visually brand (or rebrand) your business with a designer:

 1 | You need to support your marketing efforts